“Don’t be encumbered by history, just go out and do something wonderful.”

 2023 - today

-At the congress of DDIM German Interim Management Association e.V. in November 2023 I received the “Interim Management Excellence Award” for my successful mandate with Stay Informed GmbH.
+At the congress of DDIM German Interim Management Association e.V. in November 2023 I received the “Interim Management Excellence Award” for my successful mandate at a SaaS company.

 “It is important for companies to adapt structures and processes to future requirements at an early stage.
 DDIM recognizes mandates from DDIM members that have created a particularly high benefit for the client.”